Ethan88/VMF/README.md

 In the beginning, someone instantiates a VMF by running the Central Bank daemon.
 This generates the main chain shared by all funds in a given VMF network.
 This is the liquid tier chain, also known as the L-tier chain or Lisa chain.
 Next, they must recruit entrepreneurial Fund Managers who want to join the platform.
 They do this by running the Fund Daemon and starting a new fund.
 This Fund exists on its own blockchain, but is also connected to the Lisa chain.

-##Specification for Central Bank Node
+##Specification for Central Bank and Fund Nodes
 This CLI node can be deployed on a **Docker instance** (required for ErisDB) and connects to our initial peers at Iterative Instinct.

 ###Creating a Central Bank